sunggyeol/ai-prompt-refiner/INSTALLATION.md

 1. Open `chrome://extensions/` in Chrome
 2. Enable **"Developer mode"** (toggle in top right)
 3. Click **"Load unpacked"**
-4. Select the `prompt-refiner` folder
+4. Select the `prompt-optimizer` folder
 5. The extension should appear in your extensions list

 ### 3. Configure Your API Key